 Through the efforts and hard work of these men and women, the League was able to build new stairways, complete re-wiring, and purchase the building in February 1945.
 Renovations including a new boiler were required to bring the building up to code.
 Money was raised through “silver teas”, card parties held at the New Ocean House in Swampscott, rummage sales and a speakers bureau.
 Furniture, games, books, arts and crafts supplies, sewing machines and materials were donated by merchants and church groups.

 The Girls Service League officially became the Girls Club of Lynn that year and joined the Lynn United Fund.
 In May 1945 the Lynn Club joined the Girls Club of America.
 The purpose of the Club at that time was to build character, and provide instruction in arts, crafts and domestic sciences to girls.

+In 2002, we embarked on our first-ever Capital Campaign, sold our current buildings and began creating a new kind of headquarters at 50 High Street.
 Thanks to the commitment and generous support from all of our donors, Girls Inc. moved into its new building in the summer of 2009.
 The building is located on the site of the first Lynn High School originally erected in 1850.

-The new facility enables Girls Inc. of Lynn to expand programming and serve more girls in a safe and supportive, girl-focused environment where girls can get together to be themselves and discover their full potential — and be inspired to be Strong, Smart and Bold!
+The historical integrity of the landmark building has been maintained and a 14,000 square foot addition has been flawlessly added to increase the overall space.
+The facility enabled Girls Inc. of Lynn to expand programming and serve more girls in a safe and supportive, girl-focused environment where girls can get together to be themselves and discover their full potential — and be inspired to be Strong, Smart and Bold!